Zanned-Amir/Zanned-Amir/README.md

 - 👋 Hi, I’m @Zanned-Amir
-- 👀 I’m interested in computer science , c ,c++,python,machine learning
+- 👀 I’m interested in computer science , big data, data engineer , back-end
-- 🌱 I’m currently learning c# , python
+- 🌱 I’m currently learning ruby , ruby on rails
 - 💞️ I’m looking to collaborate on  any project to improve my knowloge
 - 📫 How to reach me zannedamir4@gmail.com